gosub-com/Zurfur/README.md

 they have the 'pub' qualifier.
 Functions are allowed at the namespace level, but must be static or extension methods.

-By default, functions pass parameters by immutable reference.
+By default, functions pass parameters as read-only reference.
 The exception is that small structs (e.g. `Span<T>`) may be passed by value when it is more efficient to do so.
+Since all types are passed the same way, there is little difference whether `MyType` is a `class` or `struct`:

-    pub fun Test(a      f64,         // Pass by value since that's more efficient s      MyStruct,    // Pass by value or reference whichever is more efficient ms mut MyStruct,    // Pass by reference, preserve `ro` fields rs ref MyStruct)    // Pass by reference, nothing is preserved
+    pub fun Test(a        f64,      // Pass by value since that's more efficient s        MyType,   // Pass by value or reference whichever is more efficient ros   ro MyType,   // Pass an immutable type ms   mut MyType,   // Pass by reference, preserve `ro` fields rs   ref MyType)   // Pass by reference, nothing is preserved

 If `s` is big, such as a matrix containing 16 floats, it is passed by reference.
 If it is small, such as a single float or int, it is passed